matomo-org/developer-documentation/docs/4.x/generated/MatomoTracker.md

 <a name="setGenerationTime" id="setGenerationTime"></a>
 ### `setGenerationTime()`

-Sets the time that generating the document on the server side took.
+This method is deprecated and does nothing.
+It used to set the time that it took to generate the document on the server side.

 #### See Also